aegistudio/enigma/README.md

 ## Methods of Encryption

+***(WARN: the method of encryption is undergoing restatement and reassessment.
+The author is working on it so that the project will have security audit as soon as possible.)***

 Both the file names and data will be encrypted by an [AES-256](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) key in [CTR mode](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#CTR), which takes trillions of years for the attackers to crack, owing to